-Various room styles are available form single to double with varying amenities and prices starting from $3500 per diver.
+Various cabin styles are available form single to double with varying amenities and prices starting from $3500 per diver.
 Airfare is not included since our divers travel from all over the world so you are responsible for your air travel arrangements.
 We recommend Fiji Airlines from LAX to Fiji to Guadalcanal.
 Deposits start at $1,000 depending on booking date and we have a flexible pay plan that allows you to pay over time with no interest.
 Email us for additional information at scuba@KeyLargoDiveCenter.com or call (305) 451-5844.
+See cabin photos below.

 • The Solomon sland were the site of one of the most prolonged, intense, military campaigns during the war.

 • Divers will literally see and feel World War ll history while on their liveaboard dive cruise

 • Many wrecks are accessible to recreational divers, while some can be enjoyed by snorkelers in the turquoise shallows and tech divers in the deep blue

 • Reefs, teeming with high fish counts cover many of the metal skeletons